backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 Each of these features have a dominate category with roughly 90% selection, so there's not much, if any, information to be gained by their inclusion.

 *That is*, consider the case where a student does not plan on furthering their education.
-They'll mark 'no' for the feature 'higher', and many ML models would predecit they would fail solely due to an insufficient number of datapoints (18 of 395 students).
+They'll mark 'no' for the feature 'higher', and many ML models would predecit they would fail solely due to the insufficient amount of data (18 of 395 students).

-Hence, these features will not be included in the model.
+In sum, these features will be excluded from the analysis.

 ```python